stmx/stmx/README.md

 - 🌱 I’m currently learning how to create the best architecture for multimodule application.
 - 📫 @stmx3668 via Telegramm

 I can find at the profile only my old code.
-If you want check my skills please conntct with me.
+If you want check my skills please connect with me.

 <!---
 stmx/stmx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.